yannick2305/BandedToeplitz/README.md

 ## III.
 Non-Hermitian Skin effect

-The code for simulating the non-Hermitian skin effect in $3$-dimensional systems may be consulted in the following repository https://github.com/jinghaocao/skin_effect and in the following paper DOI 10.4171/JEMS/1685.
+The code for simulating the non-Hermitian skin effect in $3$-dimensional systems may be consulted in the following repository https://github.com/jinghaocao/skin_effect and in the following paper [2].

 ## IV.
 References